shtse8/FireSchema/memory-bank/progress.md

     -   The main repository's CI no longer runs runtime package tests.
 -   **Publishing & CI/CD:**
     -   The main repository's GitHub Actions workflow (`.github/workflows/publish.yml`) successfully builds the CLI, checks out submodules, builds the documentation site, and deploys docs to GitHub Pages.
 It **no longer handles package publishing**.
     -   Publishing for runtime packages will be handled by **separate workflows within each runtime's repository**.
+Initial workflow files (`.github/workflows/publish.yml`) have been created and subsequently patched (attempting fixes for `npm ci`, `bun` usage, `tsconfig.json` issues, `process.exit` in tests) within each submodule directory.
 -   **Documentation:**
     -   VitePress site is set up (`docs-src/`).
     -   Configuration (`config.mts`) is updated for runtime-centric navigation and ignores dead links (as a workaround for potential CI issues).